-i) the GPM measures the local gravitational potential generated by neighboring masses at the position of a pointmass taken as a test-particle on the assumption that the gravitational potential is time-independent;

-ii) The most simplest assumption to connect dark and luminous matter is that galaxy clusters trace the peaks of the underlying matter density field even if the galaxy cluster density is linearly biased with respect to the dark matter density.
-The exact relationship between the cluster power spectrum and the dark matter power spectrum is well understood theoretically [47], and this relationship or biasing is a function of cluster mass.
-Then, we may reasonably set the bias factor equal 1 so that fluctuations of the gravitational potential generated by the galaxy cluster distribution also reflect those in the full matter distribution;

-iii) there is the well-known problem to find a finite solution of $\Phi_i$ for infinite number of gravitating masses.
+- i) the GPM measures the local gravitational potential generated by neighboring masses at the position of a point-mass taken as a test-particle on the assumption that the gravitational potential is time-independent; - ii) The most simplest assumption to connect dark and luminous matter is that galaxy clusters trace the peaks of the underlying matter density field even if the galaxy cluster density is linearly biased with respect to the dark matter density.
+The exact relationship between the cluster power spectrum and the dark matter power spectrum is well understood theoretically [51], and this relationship or biasing is a function of cluster mass.
+Then, we may reasonably set the bias factor equal 1 so that fluctuations of the gravitational potential generated by the galaxy cluster distribution also reflect those in the full matter distribution; - iii) there is the well-known problem to find a finite solution of Φ_j for infinite number of gravitating masses.
 To overcome this problem in our case, we need to assume the form of the spatial distribution of these masses.
 By considering that at the position of each cluster, the gravitational potential is mainly influenced by its nearest neighbors and much less by other distant masses, we assume a simplified version where a superstructure (clusters of clusters) are approximated by a system of point-like masses (clusters) forming a gravitationally bound system.
-In this case, we consider such a system as a point-like masse concentrated in its center of mass, which do not interact gravitationally with each other.
-Further, we assume that this system is surrounded by an empty sphere of fixed radius $R_V$ embedded in a uniform background.
+In this case, we consider such a system as a point-like mass concentrated in its center of mass, which do not interact gravitationally with each other.
+Further, we assume that this system is surrounded by an empty sphere of fixed radius R_V embedded in a uniform background.
 Such supposed segregation provides the finiteness of the gravitational potential at any test point inside the sphere but outside where the potential vanishes.
-Then, we assume $R_V = 80 \text{ Mpc}$ which is capable of a) incorporate the characteristic scale of superclusters i.e. ~ 100-150 $h^{-1}Mpc$ [9]; b) the major share of the gravitational influence equivalent to that of a close single galaxy) and c) large enough to avoid the shoot noise error;

-iv) we consider only the redshift error given in the GMBCG cluster catalog which does not exceed the 10% [39] since the bias affecting high photometric redshift measurements due to relativistic effect has been found negligible on the scales of interest herein [48];
+Then, we assume $R_V = 80 \text{ Mpc}$ which is capable of a) incorporate the characteristic scale of superclusters i.e. ~ 100 -150 $h^{-1}Mpc$ [9]; b) the major share of the gravitational influence exerted on a test cluster by the nearest neighbors (a massive cluster placed beyond R_V has a tiny gravitational influence equivalent to that of a close single galaxy) and c) large enough to avoid the shoot noise error; iv) we consider only the redshift error given in the GMBCG cluster catalog which does not exceed the 10% [39] since the bias affecting high photometric redshift measurements due to relativistic effect has been found negligible on the scales of interest herein [52];

-v) when $R_V$ overlaps the boundaries of the cluster sample, the measured $\Phi_i$ is automatically ignored in order to minimize false measurements (edge effect).

-vi) Cluster mass is not directly available from the catalog because only the richness class is provided.
-Contrary to the cluster mass, the cluster richness may be reliably predicted allowing its use as a proxy for mass (e.g., [49]).
+- v) when R_V overlaps the boundaries of the cluster sample, the measured Φ_j is automatically ignored in order to minimize false measurements (edge effect). - vi) Cluster mass is not directly available from the catalog because only the richness class is provided.
+Contrary to the cluster mass, the cluster richness may be reliably predicted allowing its use as a proxy for mass (e.g., [53]).
 However, even if it could be defined precisely for the observational sample under consideration, its use should be taken with care since richness vary depending upon survey characteristics and cluster identification methods.
-Therefore, we need a richness-mass relation which best fits the GMBCG dataset.
-From the WHL09 cluster catalog, [50] determined a richness-mass relation for galaxy clusters calibrated using accurate X-ray and weak-lensing mass determinations of a complete sample of clusters defined within .17 < z < .26.
+Therefore, we need a richness-mass relation that best fits the GMBCG dataset.
+From the WHL09 cluster catalog, [54] determined a richness-mass relation for galaxy clusters calibrated using accurate X-ray and weak-lensing mass determinations of a complete sample of clusters defined within .17 < z < .26.
 The substantial agreement of the richness classification provided by the GMBCG catalog with that of the WHL09 catalog for clusters in common favors the use of that relation to determine the cluster mass of our sample.